 If you are unsure of your level, we will happily schedule a free assessment with no obligations before the course begins.”

 So, if you’re interested in taking evening group Portuguese courses, then inlingua’s lessons run for an hour and a half once a week, from 6.30 pm to 8 pm.
 The length of the evening classes varies depending on the number of students, with the course running for:

 Alternatively, you could look at private Portuguese lessons, which are offered in blocks of five 90-minute lessons.
-Private lessons are offered for both general and business level Portuguese.
+Private Portuguese lessons in Glasgow are offered for both general and business level Portuguese.